annotium/FMPlugin.NET/README.md

 # FMPlugin.NET

-Library to build FileMaker plugin in .NET
+Library to build FM plugin in .NET